 Critical Illness Rider

-With the critical illness rider, the insurer will pay the insured a lump sum of cash if they are diagnosed with one of the critical illnesses that are specified in the insurance policy.
+With the critical illness rider, the insurer will pay the insured sum of cash if a medical professional diagnosis them with an illness or health issue stated in the policy.
 Typically, such illnesses will include heart attack, cancer, stroke, and kidney failure.

-Rather than reimbursing the insured for his or her medical expenses the way that a health insurance policy does, the critical illness rider provides funds to use for any purpose that the insured sees fit during their course of treatment.
+Rather than reimbursing the insured for the expenses the way that a health insurance policy does, the critical illness rider provides funds to use for any purpose that the insured sees fit during their course of treatment.

 Waiver of Premium